You cannot register for credit classes from the Continuing Education website. Register for credit classes using the Campus Information System (CIS).

 If you are planning to attend summer term only, the University offers a Summer Only Non-Matriculated status for students who are enrolled at another university or college and want to take classes to be transferred back to their institutions.
 For more information, visit the Non-Matriculated Student page.

 When the admission process is complete, students may register for credit courses online using the Campus Information System.
 You can log into the system using your UNID and password.
-If you help logging in, contact the campus help desk.
+If you help logging in, contact University Information Technology.

 The office of Academic Programs is part of Continuing Education at the University of Utah.
 Our mission is to provide learning opportunities for University students close to home in their own local communities.
-We offer a variety of courses and degree programs at the University's off-campus sites in Bountiful, Murray, and Sandy.
+We offer a variety of courses at the University's off-campus site in Sandy.

-Please see our Campus Locations page for maps, office hours, and courses offered at each location.
+Please see our Sandy Center page for maps, office hours, and courses offered.

-Classes can be viewed by location (Bountiful, Murray, Sandy) or by subject on the Continuing Education website.
+Classes can be viewed by location (Sandy) or by subject on the Continuing Education website.
 You can also view all Academic Credit classes on the University's class schedule.
 Classes can be viewed by location by selecting the desired semester, following the link to "Off Campus," and selecting the location where you are interested in taking classes.

 Yes.
 Grades earned in credit classes become part of your official University transcript.